 Volunteering at your local child welfare organization provides a huge help to social workers, children and families.
-Volunteers play an integral role in foster care by providing temporary care for children, organizing fun events for children and much more.
+At KVC, we make sure to follow all the safety guidelines established by the CDC.
+Volunteers play an integral role in foster care by providing temporary care for children, organizing fun events and much more.
 And volunteering doesn’t just help others – it makes you healthier!
 Plus, volunteers with different skill sets are welcome to help out.
 Are you a good teacher?
 Enjoy entertaining?
 Good at building things?
 There are as many types of volunteering as there are jobs.
 You can be creative in whichever way you choose.
 Check out upcoming volunteer opportunities or let us know how you’d like to volunteer!
+At KVC, we make sure to follow all the safety guidelines established by the CDC during Covid-19.

 Donations can accomplish wonderful things for children and families in need.
 Joining a soccer team, taking piano lessons or purchasing a scout uniform may not be a possibility for some children in foster care.
 Donations make these things possible, and most organizations will accept several types of donations.
 This includes toys, clothes, school supplies – you name it.
 Also, did you know that donating can boost your motivation and make you better at budgeting?
 Visit our donate page to learn more.